-announcing one found sound’s 2025 emerging composer award!
+announcing the 2025 emerging composer award winner!

 This annual award focuses on the performance of new music by aspiring young composers under the age of 30.
 This award emphasizes works by young composers from historically excluded groups.
 Selected from an annual call for scores, the winning composition is performed by One Found Sound and the composer receives a $1,000 cash prize.